MultifokalHirn/.dotfiles/README.md

 ```

 In [`Brewfile-MultifokalHirn`](./Brewfile-MultifokalHirn) I have collected a
-set of packages and applications that I would want to have on any new system -
+set of packages and applications that are essential to how I work and use my computer.
+I added a short explanation for each, so please have a look at the `Brewfile` to learn more.
-to learn more, just check out the `Brewfile`.

 You can install the packages contained within like so: